 Arrive for your overnight flight direct to Delhi.

-On arrival in Delhi, we stay for one night at the five-star Hyatt Regency Hotel.
+On arrival in Delhi, we stay for one night at the four-star superior The Cnnaught Hotel.
 We drive through the city’s wide, tree-lined avenues designed by Sir Edwin Lutyens and tour the best sights of New Delhi, including the Qutub Minaret and poignant reminders of the British Raj, before an evening at leisure.

 This morning we are immersed in Old Delhi, starting with an exciting rickshaw ride through the bustling streets.
 See the vast Red Fort, Chandni Chowk market, the memorial to Gandhi and Humayun’s Tomb.
 After lunch we continue by road to Agra and the Taj Mahal, arriving in the late afternoon.
 We stay for one night at the centrally located, four-star Taj Gateway Hotel.
 Dinner is included tonight.

 In the soft morning light, as the mist rises from the Yamuna River, the Taj Mahal seems to float, miragelike, above the surrounding landscape.
 A combination of extraordinary beauty, symmetry and history makes this wonder of the world one of the planet’s most amazing monuments and you have plenty of time to admire it from all angles.
 Then, in stunning contrast, you visit the vast red sandstone 16thcentury Agra Fort, once the headquarters of the vast Moghul Empire.
 This afternoon we continue to Jaipur, staying for two nights at the four-star Jaipur Marriott Hotel.